input-output-hk/plutus-pioneer-program/README.md

   - Fix and complete the code in the [Homework1](code/week02/src/Week02/Homework1.hs) module.
   - Fix and complete the code in the [Homework2](code/week02/src/Week02/Homework2.hs) module.

+- Week #3

+  - Fix and complete the code in the [Homework1](code/week03/src/Week02/Homework1.hs) module.
+  - Fix and complete the code in the [Homework2](code/week03/src/Week02/Homework2.hs) module.

 ## Solutions